Our teenage son has become more withdrawn and isolated in the past few months. Is this normal? Is it something to be concerned about? How can we help?

 Withdrawal and isolation has become even more common as there has been a significant decline in social connectedness throughout our society and as social media has led to virtual relationships replacing real relationships.
 We’ve become an increasingly insulated and isolated society.

-In last month’s column I noted that adolescence is a time for individuation, differentiation and for establishing an identity that is unique from mom and dad.
+In a previous column I noted that adolescence is a time for individuation, differentiation, and for establishing an identity that is unique from mom and dad.
 These tasks often involve a child creating distance from their parents so yes, it can be normal and even healthy for a child to withdraw from their parents.
-One of the best ways to determine if his withdrawal is something to be concerned about is for you to look at what kinds of ways he withdraws, for how long and if it is occurring with other negative behavioral changes.
+One of the best ways to determine if his withdrawal is something to be concerned about is for you to look at what kinds of ways he withdraws, for how long, and if it is occurring with other negative behavioral changes.